Kyladon/NFODaemon/README.md

 **Overview**

-This daemon provides a secure way to privately share NFO files with trusted groups.
+This daemon provides a lightweight way to privately share NFO files with trusted groups.
 It's intended to be used in isolation from databases and other services.

 **REQUIREMENTS**
 -------------------